Our team

 Campaigns and Advocacy Manager

 Cat is responsible for planning and executing campaigns and advocacy opportunities towards a safe and dignified asylum system in the UK for women.
 She has a wide range of professional and voluntary experience supporting and advancing the rights of people seeking safety.
 Her previous role as Activism Manager at Ben & Jerry’s included campaigning against immigration detention, building public opposition to the Nationality and Borders Bill, and supporting the Lift the Ban campaign.
 Cat is also a mentor with Routes, a charity which supports women with experience of seeking safety in the UK to grow in confidence, build relationships and access opportunities.
-In her spare time, Cat’s activism also includes being part of the Green New Deal Rising movement.

 Women for Refugee Women Staff Gemma Lousley